+by

-By Hemant Krishan Singh and Arun Sahgal
+Hemant Krishan Singh and Arun Sahgal

+Where We Stand

-As the new year begins on an uncertain note, India's foreign policy establishment is looking to progress along the chosen path of realist nationalism, bearing in mind the profound and disruptive changes in the international order, which is today marked by the weakening of multilateral structures in the midst of great power contestation for dominance across the entire spectrum of global geopolitics, commerce, connectivity, and technology.
+As the New Year begins on an uncertain note, India's foreign policy establishment is looking to progress along the chosen path of realist nationalism, bearing in mind the profound and disruptive changes in the international order which is today marked by the weakening of multilateral structures in the midst of great power contestation for dominance across the entire spectrum of global geopolitics, commerce, connectivity and technology.

-India's External Affairs Minister, Dr. S. Jaishankar, <a href="https://has.nigha.com/h
+External Affairs Minister Dr. S. Jaishankar delivers the 4th Ramnath Goenka Memorial Lecture in New Delhi on November 14, 2019.
+Source: The Print India's External Affairs Minister, Dr. S. Jaishankar, has signalled that an era of risk averse passivity has receded, giving rise to expectations of greater realism backed by political will.
+India sees itself as a stabilising power which finds benefit in multiple external engagements, hoping to build momentum for a multipolar world with a multipolar Asia at its core.1 India's balancing posture 1 External Affairs Minister's speech at the 4th Ramnath Goenka Lecture, 2019. https://mea.gov.in/Speeches- Statements.htm?dtl/32038/External+Affairs+Ministers+speech+at+the+4th+Ramnath+Goenka+Lecture+2019 and its growing military and strategic capabilities are seen to provide a degree of reassurance against global turbulence and competitive geopolitics.
 An Indo-Pacific vision with an Indian Ocean-centric locus is taking shape as the principal driver of India's strategic interests.
-The main elements of its broader hedging strategy appear to be the following:

-Seeking greater alignment based on converging interests with the U.S., soft balancing through management of differences with China. • Cooperation with middle powers to maintain a regional order that does not pose a strategic challenge to India.
+The main elements of its broader hedging strategy appear to be the following: - Seeking greater alignment based on converging interests with the US, soft balancing through management of differences with China. - Cooperation with middle powers to maintain a regional order that does not pose a strategic challenge to India.
 Globally, India wants to remain a relevant and influencing power on issues ranging from climate sustainability to fair trade, digital technologies to the space and cyber commons, through national interest based multilateral engagement.
 Finally, an underlying presumption defining India's foreign policy today is that the basic orientation has changed to overcome ideological dogma and the hesitations of history.
 This perception, however, remains to be tested against persisting default practices and traditional mindsets, which to a considerable extent remain anchored in discourses of strategic autonomy.

-In his already cited policy address, Minister Jaishankar had argued that India's foreign policy perspective must be set within a realist understanding of global contradictions.
+In his already cited policy address2, Minister Jaishankar had argued that India's foreign policy perspective must be set within a realist understanding of global contradictions.
 Unquestionably, multiple engagement of all major powers to sustain an open, cooperative and rules-based order is a sound strategy.
 But juggling several balls in the air is easier said than done.
 How much strategic independence can be realistically exercised in the midst of rampant great power competition and conflicting demands from multiple partners, not to speak of coercive pressures from adversaries?
-Moreover, Dr. Jaishankar rightly contends that India is looking for partnerships based on strategic convergences, not merely tactical convenience.
-Are our policymakers willing to pay the price that this demands: building even deeper strategic convergences through stronger mutual commitments?
+Moreover, Dr. Jaishankar rightly contends that India is looking for partnerships based on strategic convergences, not merely tactical convenience.3 Are our policymakers willing to pay the price that this demands: building even deeper strategic convergences through stronger mutual commitments?
 There is no room for free riders in this great game.
 The domestic dimension in India's power calculus has also become more uncertain.
-The ability to accumulate comprehensive national power is increasingly constrained by an economic slowdown, lagging military capability and growing domestic dissonance.
-In fact, we are facing unprecedented attempts by vested interests at home and abroad to generate discord over the very concept of Indian nationhood and identity, ignoring the pluralism inherent in India's millennia-old civilization and its principles of secular governance.
-Adding to this challenge is a continuing failure to adopt all of government approaches in advancing the national interest.
-The recent tendency to blame India's diplomacy for the travails of an unproductive trade policy is an unedifying example.

-Challenges and Opportunities in 2020
+The ability to accumulate comprehensive national power is increasingly constrained by an economic slowdown, lagging military 2 Ibid.

+3 Ibid.